ufjschool/ob-s14/drafts/first/Psychics.md

 Nichols admitted that mediums do say vague and generic things, called “cold reading,” as a form of biding time, as they cannot turn on messages from the deceased at will.
 However, there will be a time when they say something so specific and so personal that they could have only known it from that deceased person.
 Nichols said that is proof that they must have some connection to a different source of knowledge.

 There are two main theories about how mediums receive their information.
 One is the Super ESP theory, which says mediums can access knowledge from a sort of “cosmic database,” into which dead people’s consciousnesses have all melded together.
 The other is the Survivalist theory, which says mediums are communicating with actual and unique dead spirits.
 Both theories leave room for problems in the communication process.
 There is no indication that spirits behave any differently from their human counterparts or have any extra knowledge.
-They could lie, intentionally deceive, or just be mistaken in what they tell the medium.
+They could lie, intentionally deceive or just be mistaken in what they tell the medium.

 In the Super ESP hypothesis, it is possible a medium might not be able to distinguish what comes from his or her own subconscious and what comes from the cosmic conscious.
 Parapsychologists generally accept the concept of extra-sensory perception but are unsure of its limits.
 It is entirely possible that everything a medium “hears” is coming from within themselves and not external sources.